awesome-selfhosted/awesome-selfhosted/README.md

 **[`^        back to top        ^`](#)**

+Some [Content Management System](#content-management-systems-cms) and [Archiving and Digital Preservation](#archiving-and-digital-preservation-dp) solutions also overlap with library and institutional repository software.

 _Personal e-book management software._

 - [Calibre](https://calibre-ebook.com/) - E-book library manager that can view, convert, and catalog e-books in most of the major e-book formats and provides a built-in Web server for remote clients. ([Demo](https://calibre-ebook.com/demo), [Source code](https://launchpad.net/calibre)) `GPL-3.0` `Python`